fossas/fossa-cli/docs/references/strategies/languages/nodejs/pnpm.md

     - `dependencies`: list of deep dependencies
     - `peerDependencies`: list of peer dependencies (will be treated like any other dependency)
     - `dev`: to infer if this is used dependency or not.
 If the value is `true,` by default CLI will not include this in the final analysis.
-    - `optional`: to infer if this is used dependency or not.
-If the value is `true`, by default CLI will not include this in the final analysis.

 An example is provided below: